 Amazon is hoping that by describing the Spot as "stylish" it will appeal to customers who want a smart bedside alarm clock with Alexa, rather than a miniature TV like the Show.
 We can see this approach working, but knowing Amazon we can also expect to see the Spot drop below $100 before too long.

-Don't forget to visit GearBrain's What Works with Amazon Alexa to see the connected devices that work with Amazon Echo and Alexa enabled devices.
+Don't forget to visit GearBrain's, our smart home compatibility checker that can help you understand What Works with Amazon Alexa and see the connected devices that work with Amazon Echo and Alexa enabled devices.

 A pioneering recommendation platform where you can research,

 discover, buy, and learn how to connect and optimize smart devices.